What Is A Florida Unlawful Detainer?

-Florida recognizes that Unlawful Detainers, Evictions, and Ejectments to be causes of actions to remove someone from a property.
-If you have an ex-girlfriend, ex-boyfriend, ex-domestic partner, grown child, or guest that is living in your property and they do not have an ownership interest, do not pay rent, and refuse to leave, an Unlawful Detainer is the recommended action.
-If you are a Homeowner that currently would like to remove a girlfriend, boyfriend or family member, contact your Unlawful Detainer Attorneys at 954.323.2529.
-We have offices in Broward and Lantana to better assist you.
+Florida law recognizes that Unlawful Detainers, Evictions, and Ejectments to be causes of actions to remove someone from real property.
+If you have an ex-girlfriend, ex-boyfriend, ex-domestic partner, grown child, or guest that is living in your property and they do not have an ownership interest, there is no rental agreement, and they refuse to leave- an Unlawful Detainer is the recommended course of action.
+If you are a Florida property owner that currently would like to remove an ex-girlfriend, ex-boyfriend, unwanted guest or family member, contact your Florida Unlawful Detainer Lawyers at 954.323.2529.
+We have offices in Coral Springs and Lantana to better assist you.